TirendazAcademy/Awesome-Data-Science-Resources/README.md

 ![](https://github.com/TirendazAcademy/Awesome-Data-Science-Resources/blob/main/Images/Banner.png?raw=true)

 Are you interested in the world of data science?
 Do you want to stay up-to-date with the latest tools, techniques, and trends?
-This repo is for you.
+If yes then This repo is for you.

 Our goal is to provide a comprehensive and curated list of resources for all aspects of data science, from beginner to expert.
 We cover a wide range of topics, including data visualization, machine learning, deep learning natural language processing, big data, and much more.